|Activity||8W1||8W2 & 16W Regular||8W2 & 16W Alternate|

 Questions and requests can be emailed to firstname.lastname@example.org.

 WHERE CAN I FIND THE CURRENT CLASS CLIMATE SCHEDULE?

 The schedule for the current semester/session evaluations is circulated through the college chair offices, and published on the iCIT Web site on the Class Climate page.

-iCIT will work with the department chair to get the necessary information to prepare Class Climate for their departments evaluations, which includes the set of questions to use and report delivery options.
+iCIT will work with the department chair and ADA to get the necessary information to prepare Class Climate for their departments evaluations, which includes the set of questions to use and report delivery options.

 Once a department has already used Class Climate for a semester, their questionnaires are already in the system so the only information that needs to be submitted is the list of courses to be evaluated. iCIT asks department chairs to submit the list of courses to be evaluated each semester to email@example.com prior to that semester's deadline.

 Scaled questions- Scaled questions can be set up with a scale between 2 and 11 choices.
 The values of the Left and Right poles can be defined (e.g. Strongly Agree and Strongly Disagree).
 Only results from scaled questions will include a mean, median and standard deviation.

 Open questions- Open questions offer the student a text box to type their response.
 Responses will be show as a list in the final report.
 Responses that are identical will be listed one time on the report with a count of the number of times they were entered.

 Single Choice questions- Single choice questions display as a drop-down menu where the student can only select one choice from the dropdown menu.
 The results from single choice questions show on the report as a total count of each response in a bar chart format.